mistic100/HyperCube/README.md

 ## Assembly

-Special care must be put in the orientation of each LED strips and the placement of each beam.

-- The 6 LED strips are wired in parallel and must be in the same direction on the two sides of each beam (the direction changes every 20cm in the code).
+1. Start building the cube from the top panel, taking care where you use beams with or without holes to pass the wires.
+You will use all beams and corner pieces and five panels, dont put the last bottom panel yet
+2. Cut the LED strips to lenght en solder the wires, I recommend using dedicated power lines for each strip but you can use a single wire for the data line
-- All wires must output on the same corner.
+3. Glue the strips to each side and pass the wires in the beams, all wires must output on the same corner.
+I recommend adding CA glue as the standard 3M tape is not adhesive enough
-- All strips must be glued and the wires passed through the holes before puting the bottom panel.
+4. Check that every strip is working correctly
+5. Put the bottom panel and secure it in place by glueing the four panel holders
+6. Glue all height corner caches

-The following diagram shows one way to arrange things (flattened cube seen from top).
+The following diagram shows one way to arrange strips (flattened cube seen from top).
 ![diagram](diagram.png)